-Brevard County shall continue to implement performance standards for marinas and marine-related facilities within the coastal zone which include at a minimum: setbacks, height limitations, parcel size, architectural guidelines, seagrass protection, and the protection of water quality including the maintenance and containment of stormwater runoff and wash-down water for dry storage areas.
+Brevard County shall continue to implement performance standards for marinas and marine-related facilities within the coastal zone which include at a minimum: setbacks, height limitations, parcel size, architectural guidelines, seagrass protection, land use compatibility, availability of upland support services, existing protective status or ownership, hurricane contingency planning, vulnerability assessment and strategies, environmental disruptions and mitigation actions, economic need and feasibility, availability for public use, and the protection of water quality including the maintenance and containment of stormwater runoff and wash-down water for dry storage areas.
 Marina performance standards shall include the following minimum criteria:

-- A. Existing marina facilities should be allowed to continue their operation provided these facilities meet the County's adopted operational standards. - B. While the expansion of existing facilities is preferred over construction of new facilities, the development of new marinas must remain a viable alternative as many existing marinas will not be capable of meeting adopted operational and environmental standards. - C. Policies and incentives should encourage new and expanded marina facilities to utilize dry storage to the fullest extent possible. - D. New marina facilities shall retain all work area runoff in a separate retention area.
-In addition, the first inch of stormwater runoff from a 10-year 24-hour storm shall be retained on site. - E. Prior to operation of any new marina fueling facility, a fuel management/spill contingency plan will be developed and provided to the Office of Natural Resources Management for review.
+- Existing marina facilities should be allowed to continue their operation provided these facilities meet the County's adopted operational standards. - B. While the expansion of existing facilities is preferred over construction of new facilities, the development of new marinas must remain a viable alternative as many existing marinas will not be capable of meeting adopted operational and environmental standards. - C. Policies and incentives should encourage new and expanded marina facilities to utilize dry storage to the fullest extent possible. - D. New marina facilities shall retain all work area runoff in a separate retention area.
+In addition, the first inch of stormwater runoff from a 10-year 24-hour storm shall be retained on site. - E. Prior to operation of any new marina fueling facility, a fuel management/spill contingency plan will be developed and provided to the Office of Natural Resources Management Department for review.
 The plan shall describe methods to be used in dispensing fuel and all the procedures, methods, and materials to be used in the event of a fuel spill and shall meet Brevard County Fire Prevention Codes and Rules of the State Fire Marshall's office.